 If you register on our homepage, we will collect your contact information so that you will be able to customize your experience on the Native Americans in Philanthropy’s web site.
 You agree that we may use your information to contact you for customer service, to inform you of important changes or additions to our site or the services offered over our site and to send you administrative notices or any communications relevant to your use of our site.
 If you do not wish to receive these notices, please see “Opting Out” below.

 We occasionally conduct online surveys to learn more about your views on important topics in philanthropy.
 We use the survey data to improve our programs and services.
 We may publicize the results as a public service, but only in such a manner so as not to reveal any personally-identifying information.
 We do not collect personally identifying information in the surveys unless voluntarily submitted for the purpose of follow-up questions.

-If you wish to opt out of receiving notices from us, or to unsubscribe from one of our email newsletters, please email us at firstname.lastname@example.org.
-An “unsubscribe” link will also be provided in our email newsletters.
+If you wish to opt out of receiving notices from us, or to unsubscribe from one of our email newsletters or the NAP Journal, please email us at email@example.com.
+An “unsubscribe” link will also be provided in our email publications.

 If you register with Native Americans in Philanthropy you will have the opportunity to review, update, or delete the information you have provided us at any time (except, of course, any information that we do not store).
 If you remove your registration information completely, you may not be able to continue using certain services that require registration.

 Our Web site links to other organizations whose privacy practices may differ from those of Native Americans in Philanthropy.
 If you submit personal information to any of these sites, your information is subject to their policies.
 We encourage you to review the privacy policies of any Web site that you visit.